The Dine Out Vancouver Festival runs from February 5 to March 7, 2021, and during that time dozens of downtown

 - Cincin – an upscale Italian ristorante open nightly from 5 pm to midnight and located at 1154 Robson Street.
-Average dinner cost is $75 normally, but just $40 with its Dine Out Vancouver set menu.
-2018 menu options include petite filet, agnolotti and Arctic char.
+Average dinner cost is $75 or so normally, but just $45 with its Dine Out Vancouver set menu.
+This year’s menu options include beef sirloin, arctic char, orecchiette al ragu or risotto.